- DIVISION: Magnoliophyta

 Palm growth patterns range from shrubs to trees, and include a number of vining plants, such as the rattan palms Calamus spp.
 Depending on the species, a palm tree may have one of two types of leaves: palmate leaves are solid and grow in a bunch at the end of a stem, while feather-like pinnate leaves grow along either side of a stem.

 Most palms have an undivided, single trunk that does not thicken with age.
 Although solid and rough in texture, the trunk does not contain xylem or bark, but fibers.
 Bundles of active fibers in the center that feed the new growth at the top of the tree, while clusters of hardened, dead fibers protect the outside.

 The root system of a palm is grasslike and fibrous.
 The roots eagerly seek space, often arising beneath the bark at the base of the trunk.
 The vigorous network does an amazing job of keeping the tree anchored—palm trees do not have a taproot!

 Early on, our ancestors learned that the palm had many uses that would make life easier.
 From the fruit, they could (and we still do) get food, oil, dye, and sugar.
 The fronds are useful for thatch roofs and cordage, and the trunk provides fuel, building materials, and a sturdy fiber that can be used to make paper or pound into cloth.
 In addition, the sap provides starch, sugar, and when fermented, wine.
 Even the wax from the surface of the leaves and trunk has had a variety of uses throughout human history.

 Two of the world's most cultivated trees are palms: the coconut palm and the African oil palm.
 Both are primary sources of vegetable fats.
-The date palm is known to have been under cultivation for over 5,000 years, and is one of the oldest managed crops.
+The date palm has been under cultivation for over 5,000 years, and is one of the oldest managed crops.